mugndhn/tweety-hacklytics2022/README.md

 # tweety-Hacklytics-2022
-Tweety - an NLP based tool used to study the replies to tweets created by Harini Narasimhan, Michael Murillo-Martinez, Mugundhan Murugesan
+Tweety - an NLP based tool used to study the replies to tweets created by Harini Narasimhan, Michael Murillo-Martinez, Mugundhan Murugesan as a part the Hacklytics 2022 (https://hacklytics.io/) and won "Top 6 Hacks" and "Best ML hack in Deepnote" awards.

 ## Inspiration
-Expression: One of the first steps of mental health and well being​A common fear among people posting on social media is that someone will have a strong negative reaction to something you share.​These comments have a negative impact on the mood of the user.
-What if there are negative comments on a user posting about mental health problems.
-It may push them over the edge.​
+Expression: One of the first steps of mental health and well being.
+A common fear among people posting on social media is that someone will have a strong negative reaction to something you share.
+These comments have a negative impact on the mood of the user.
+What if there are negative comments on a user posting about mental health problems, it may push them over the edge.

 ## What it does
 The tool finds tweets about Mental Health and collects replies for each tweet.
 If the tweet has an overall of negative replies, a chatbox replies to the user tweet with a positive message to help them feel better.